Negotiating the Structure of Your Deal: The Key Legal Points to Know When Selling a NJ Business

 Signing a Sales Agreement

 The principle legal document used in the sale of your business is called a sales agreement.
-This document is a legal contract that must specify in great detail the terms of the sale and the obligations of both the buyer and the seller.
-When possible the sales agreement should be plainly written with easy to understand language.
+This document is a legal contract that must specify in detail the terms of the sale and the obligations of both the buyer and the seller.
+When possible, the sales agreement should be plainly written with easy to understand language.
 If it’s drawn up thoughtfully and carefully, the sales agreement should allow you to transfer your business and/or its assets to the buyer with minimal disagreement on a specific date (called the closing date).
-Should a disagreement arise before or after the closing, the clear terms of your sales agreement will be the first place both parties look in an effort to resolve it.
+Should a disagreement arise before or after the closing, the clear terms of your sales agreement will be the first place both parties look to resolve it.
 Before you sign a sales agreement and related documents, it’s essential that you contact an experienced NJ business sale attorney.
-You can reach Fredrick P. Niemann toll free at (855) 376-5291 or email him at email@example.com.
+You can reach Fredrick P. Niemann toll free at (855) 376-5291 or email him at firstname.lastname@example.org.
 Want to learn more about business sales contracts?
 Then visit our dedicated website devoted exclusively to contract law in New Jersey.
-Please visit www.njcontractattorney.com.
+Please visit our page on NJ contract law (click here).

 Understanding the Transfer of Intellectual Property